 Credit officers Individuals in the Retail Banking Organization responsible for manual adjudication of loans.
-Organization responsible for defining loan and other banking products, how those products are priced, sold and tracked for profitability.
-Organization responsible for credit risk models and the use of data to predict credit risk for customers and loan applicants.
+Product management Organization responsible for defining loan and other banking products, how those products are priced, sold and tracked for profitability.
+Credit risk analytics group Organization responsible for credit risk models and the use of data to predict credit risk for customers and loan applicants.
 Retail banking Overall Organization focused on banking products for consumers.
 Credit risk Organization within the bank responsible for defining credit risk strategies and policies and providing tools for managing against these.